1-motives and admissible variations of mixed Hodge structures: Abstract

 \section{Abstract}

 Let $S$ be a connected scheme smooth and of finite type over $\CC$.
-We construct functorially the Hodge realization of a 1-motive over $S$ as a torsion-free, polarizable and admissible variation of mixed Hodge structures of type (0,0),(-1,0),(0,-1),(-1,-1).
-We prove that this construction yields an equivalence between the category of 1-motives over $S$ and the category of such variations of mixed Hodge structures, thereby extending Deligne’s equivalence over $\CC$ \cite[Construction (10.1.3)]{D1} to the relative case and providing a positive answer to a question of André \cite[Question 3.2.3]{A25} concerning the geometric origin of admissible variations of mixed Hodge structures of the above type.
-We also describe the $\ell$-adic and de Rham realizations of 1-motives and show that these realizations fit naturally into Deligne’s framework of smooth mixed realizations.
-This allow us to define the Tannakian category of 1-motives over $S$.
+To every 1-motive over $S$, Andr\'e associated the enriched Hodge realization given by a torsion-free, graded-polarizable and admissible variation of mixed Hodge structures of type $(0,0)$, $(-1,0)$, $(0,-1)$, $(-1,-1)$ over the associated complex analytic space $S^\an$.
+In this paper, we prove that every admissible variation of mixed Hodge structures of the above type arises, up to isogeny, from a 1-motive over $S$, thereby providing a positive answer to a question of Andr\'e \cite[Question 3.2.3]{A25} concerning the geometric origin of such variations.
+More precisely, we establish a Hodge-theoretic interpretation of sections of semi-abelian varieties by combining Andr\'e's description of the abelian case with a new analysis of the toric part.

+As a consequence, we prove a relative analogue of Deligne’s equivalence over \(\mathbb C\) \cite[Construction (10.1.3)]{D1}.
+Namely, under suitable assumptions on \(S\) and on the lattices and the tori underlying 1-motives, the enriched Hodge realization functor induces an equivalence between the category of \(1\)-motives over \(S\) and the category of torsion-free, graded-polarizable and admissible variations of mixed Hodge structures over \(S^{an}\) of type \((0,0)\), \((-1,0)\), \((0,-1)\), \((-1,-1)\).
+In general, the corresponding statement holds only up to isogeny.

+Finally, we introduce the global Mumford--Tate group of a 1-motive over $S$ and show that its neutral connected component identifies with the Mumford--Tate group of the generic fiber.